SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 created: 2022-10-31T12:40:29.280Z
 guid: 9a3bc559-98d6-4119-88b5-0b7f4f342f6b
 ---
-Understanding basic video terminology allows for better communication in video creation.
-Using basic video terminology can make video content more engaging.
-It's important and useful for anyone involved in video production to know the basic terminology.
+Understanding basic video terminology allows for better communication during the production workflow.
+It's important for anyone involved in video production to know the basic terminology to keep feedback clear and concise.

 <!--endintro-->

 ## Filming Terminologies

-### 1. Primary footage (aka. main video)
+### 1. Primary Footage

-Primary footage is the footage that "tells" the story.
-It's the main audio and video that often consists of one or more people discussing a topic or narrative.
-Primary footage is the predominant format for most documentaries, broadcasts, talk shows, or TV shows.
+Primary footage is what tells the story by conveying a message.
+It's the main audio and video that often consists of one or more people discussing a topic or subject.
+Documentaries, talk shows, or TV shows.

-For example, the interview here is the “primary footage” which drives the story.
+For example, the interview of Adam and Jakob talking is the “primary footage” which drives the story.

 `youtube: https://www.youtube.com/embed/mQyzt4CV_Jw`